dingodb/dingo-docs/docs-dingo-postgresql/contact.md

 title: Contact Us
 ---

-Hopefully this page will provide you with a suitable option for contacting the Dingo Tiles team.
+Hopefully this page will provide you with a suitable option for contacting the Dingo Tiles™ team.

 ## Sales